ARMSLab/observability_measure.github.io/README.md

 ## Key concepts
-**1.** Oprimal Sensor Placement: The problem, where sensor configuration, position, orientation is selected by optimization of some cost function that represents desired specification and additional constraints.
+**1.** Oprimal Sensor Placement: The problem, where sensor configuration, position, orientation is selected by optimization of some cost function that represents desired specification subject to additional constraints.
+This tutorial contains only configuration selection from available separate sensors.

 **2.** Observability Measure: Information about Observability for linear systems can be found here [here](https://en.wikipedia.org/wiki/Observability).
 The main idea of *observability* is if it is possible to restore the states of the system `x` from the sensor readings `y` and inputs `u` given some configuration of sensors `s`.
 The observability Measure provides the information on how changes in sensor-space maps to changes on state-space, or simplified, how $\Delta y$ is related to $\Delta x$.